Nevada-Bioinformatics-Center/Introduction-R-Workshop/README.md

 ### Key R Packages
 The workshop covers installation and use of these essential packages:
 - `tidyverse` - A collection of data science packages
     - `dplyr` - Data manipulation
     - `tidyr` - Data tidying and reshaping
+    - `ggplot2` - Sophisticated data visualizations
+    - many more

 ## Why Learn R?